 Status: Open | Trail Type: Out & back | Length: 40 miles roundtrip | Approx. Time: 2 to 4 hours

-On this ride, take a fun trip on a mostly easy trail over some of the most scenic areas in the state.
-The trail begins in the high desert where saguaros are abound and it ends in the high forest-type terrain less than a mile from Brown’s Peak, the highest point in Maricopa County that stands a staggering 7,657 feet above the desert floor.
+On this trail, take a fun trip over mostly easy trail through some of the most scenic areas in the state.
+The trail begins in the high desert where saguaros are abound and ends in the high forest terrain less than a mile from Brown’s Peak, the highest point in Maricopa County that stands a staggering 7,657 feet above the desert floor.